It's not linear . . .

 I also enjoy free-form dance and practice a somatic form of meditation.
 All of these have led me to follow my instincts to explore widely, listen deeply to felt sense, and develop and deepen inner trust as a student, teacher, and therapist.

 I bow in reverence to my many esteemed teachers and their sources and I do not strictly adhere to a specific lineage or follow a guru.

 I hold a Bachelor of Arts in depth psychology and creative writing from Antioch University Seattle with extensive coursework in world religions and mythologies, epistemology, and creativity.
 During this time I explored the creative process through art, writing, and transpersonal studies and was fortunate to attend events with my classes featuring such great human beings as Stephen Hawking, His Holiness the Dalai Lama, and Clarissa Pinkola Estes.

 My practicum involved a year volunteering as a crisis hotline counsellor, with a focus on suicide.
 Post-grad training and experience includes expressive play therapy, hypnotherapy, and wholistic counselling.
-I have several years clinical experience as a counsellor and expressive play therapist in multi-disciplinary health and wellness settings, with a focus on anxiety, depression, grief, and addictions.
+I have six full-time years of clinical experience as a counsellor and expressive play therapist in multi-disciplinary health and wellness settings, with a focus on anxiety, depression, grief, and addictions.

 Life has shown me many times over that it is not straightforward or linear in nature, but infinitely dimensional and rich.